paper-dragonfly/cabinet_example/README.md

     * Define the Youtube Class and add it to Blob_type and blob_classes
 2. Install cabinet_sdk: pip install -i https://test.pypi.org/simple/ cabinet-sdk==0.0.5
     * I recommend doing this in a virutal environment
+    * 0.0.5 may not be the most up-to-date version, check Test PyPI to confirm
 3. Download the dataset and unzip the contents
     * make sure the metadata is in a file called metadata.csv and images are in a folder caled images
 5. Make sure the cabinet_api is running and that ENV is set to the desired environment before attempting to run youtube.py